The Most Popular & Beloved Landmark in Puerto Rico – A UNESCO World Heritage Site

 Entering the gates of Castillo San Felipe del Morro is like walking 5 centuries into the past, where you can get immersed in the intriguing history of one of the most significant places in the Western Hemisphere.
 El Morro became the most successful defensive position in the New World.
 It was never defeated by the sea, and it only fell once when taken by land in 1598.
 History buffs from all over the globe travel to experience this world-class attraction declared a UNESCO site.

 El Morro is the most recognized landmark in Puerto Rico and the most beloved by Puerto Rican families.
 Just about every child has run on the Esplanade flying a kite.
 Every level has breathtaking views of the Atlantic and a colorful walled islet, making it a popular spot for photographers, many couples come to El Morro for wedding photographs.
 If you’re in San Juan for a day, this fortress is one attraction you don’t want to miss.

 Exploring Castillo San Felipe del Morro

 Castillo San Felipe del Morro, commonly known as “El Morro” is one of the most scenic locations in the Caribbean with resplendent architecture.
-This fort was designed for serious reasons, today this historic site can be a lot of fun to explore for people all ages.
+This fort was designed for defensive reasons, today this historic site is open for families to enjoy and education yet fun place to explore for people of all ages.
 El Morro is divided into six levels, each offering something interesting even for children, with rewarding awe-inspiring views.

 Most of the levels can be reached through ramps, there are some steep steps to the lower levels but individuals with physical challenges can still enjoy various levels of the fort.